dewi-alliance/hotspot-manufacturers/template.md

 RMA (1% overproduction) level 1.
 Our repair center is located in Miami.
 Failure replacement via carrier.
 The customer sends it to us and we return it to them, in and out of warranty.
 Out of warranty we repair them and return them at the customer's cost.

-## Hardware Security Element (required)
+## Hardware Security Element

 * Are you using an ECC608.
 Yes or No?
 Yes
 * Encrypted/locked-down firmware.
 Yes or No?
 Yes
 * Encrypted storage of the miner swarm_key, either via disk encryption or hardware measures.
 Yes or No?
 Yes
 * Encrypted buses, potting and other anti-tampering measures.
 Yes or No?
-Stacking & Coating
+Yes
 * Willingness to submit a prototype for audit, and sharing those audit results publicly (pass or fail) Yes or No?
 Yes

 ## Hardware Information

 * What are your plans for software setup and configuration for the devices?
 Remote configuration takes place via the Maker App.
 Contemplates the standard configuration plus external lights and settings customization.
 Firmware updates will be done via the Maker app.

 * Which security implementation (ECC608, TPM, TrustZone, other) are you using?
 ECC608